Restaurants Near Rittenhouse Square for a Great Meal

 Her Place Supper Club

 One of the most coveted tables in the city is at Her Place Supper Club.
-The set up at this 24-seat restaurant feels much like a dinner party with friends, with acclaimed chef Amanda Shulman walking you through the night’s six-course menu.
+The set up at this 24-seat restaurant feels much like a dinner party with friends, with acclaimed chef Amanda Shulman and her staff walking you through the night’s six-course menu.
+It took us a dog’s age to get a reservation, but once we sat down for dinner, we instantly understood the buzz around this place.

 There are only two seatings a night, and the restaurant is closed on weekends, so reservations can be hard to come by.
 Slots are released on Tock every two weeks, so be prompt if you hope to get a seat.
 The menu changes every two weeks and is always packed with what’s in season.